 - Give your preferred provider at least a week to prepare for the job before starting works

 - Monitor the project closely to make sure that project milestones are completed within the specified timeframe.
-(If the works are not finished in time you may be required to pay extra rent.)
+(If the works are not finished in time, you may be required to pay extra rent.)

 Think about what your business really needs

 Seek the help of a tenant representative when negotiating the make good clause

-‘Make goods’ can be costly and often breed tenant-landlord conflicts.
-So, it pays to have a professional tenant representative negotiate a commercial lease on your behalf and review your contract terms so that you’re not caught out at the end of your lease.
+Make goods can be costly and often breed tenant-landlord conflicts.
+So, it pays to have a professional tenant representative negotiate the make good provision on your behalf and review other contract terms so that you don’t get caught out.